mrolli/dotfiles/nvim/README.md

 # 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+My own Neovim config based on starter template of [LazyVim](https://github.com/LazyVim/LazyVim).

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+In addition to the standard set of plugins coming with LazyVim I added a bunch of additional plugins I'm used to.
+These are added using their own config files, see `lua/plugins/*.lua`.